baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - Melee can not be blind-fired (you can not hit cloaked enemies).
 - Melee has the ability to charge (simultaneously move and attack from 2 tiles distance in a cardinal direction).
 - Melee has no cooldown, but charge does.
+- `melee()` attempts to melee any enemy (if multiple enemies are within range, target is chosen based on previously set attack priority).
+- `melee(entity)` can be used to melee a specific enemy (if you can sense it).
+- `melee(direction)` can be used to melee an enemy at a specific direction, if melee in that direction is possible.
+Note that `direction` must be string `'left'`, `'right'`, `'up'`, or `'down'`.
+- `willMeleeHit()`, `willMeleeHit(entity)` and `willMeleeHit(direction)` return true if the corresponding melee is possible.
+Note that these will return true even if EMP has disabled your melee.
+You will lose a turn if you attempt to melee when melee is not possible.
+- `canCharge()` returns true if charge is not on cooldown (it does not check whether an enemy is within charging range).
+- There is no explicit command to charge; `melee()` will charge if possible.

 | Weapon        | Damage        | Charge cooldown |
 | --------------|:-------------:|:---------------:|